mschulist/workspace/resume/resume.typ

   skills: "NextJS, MongoDB",
   date: "Jan 2024 - Present",
-  [Developed a scheduling website for the Down Syndrome Association of Greater St. Louis], [Worked in a team of 8 people to design the full stack application], [Currently Project Management Lead overseeing 5 projects designed to help the St. Louis community], )
+  [Developed a scheduling website for the Down Syndrome Association of Greater St. Louis], [Currently Project Management Lead overseeing 5 projects designed to help the St. Louis community], )
 // #project_item(